Coronavirus Resources for Nonprofit Organizations (COVID-19)

 Using Virtual Events Instead Of In-Person Fundraising Events

 One of the most significant challenges that nonprofits have had to face with the coronavirus outbreak is changing plans for their in-person events.
-Oftentimes, in-person events are one of the greatest sources of funds for nonprofits, but with recommendations to limit the number of people gathering in spaces together, nonprofits have had to make changes.
+Oftentimes, in-person fundraising events are a significant source of funds for nonprofits, but with recommendations to limit the in-person gatherings, nonprofits have had to make changes.

-One way that nonprofits are adjusting is by using online fundraising tools like virtual events to raise funds instead of in-person events.
-If your organization has had to cancel an event or is considering canceling your event, we recommend these resources on fundraising online using virtual events instead.
+One way that nonprofits are adjusting is by using online fundraising tools like virtual events to raise funds.
+If your organization has had to cancel an event or is considering canceling your event, we recommend these resources.

 You’ve probably received dozens of emails from organizations and companies that you follow with information on how they’re responding to the coronavirus outbreak.
 This might leave you wondering: Does my organization need to communicate with our supporters about the coronavirus?
 If so, how can I stand out in their inboxes?

-We’re collecting our favorite resources on nonprofit communication during the coronavirus outbreak to help you create a communication plan that is flexible, addresses your organization’s goals, and anticipates your donors’ needs.
+Here are our favorite resources on COVID email communication to help your nonprofit create a plan that’s flexible, addresses your organization’s goals, and anticipates your donors’ needs.

 How You Can Support Coronavirus Fundraising Efforts